draxxordev/PersonaStore/Documentation.md

 - Dramatically reduces bandwidth on large profiles
 - Prefer over `Save()` for routine autosaving
 - The cost of the integrity hash pass depends on `PersonaStore.IntegrityMode` — see [Integrity Modes](#integrity-modes)
+- Manifest-marked fields among the dirty fields are serialized before being written and hashed, same as `Save()`

 ---